Mu-L/hello_imgui/docs/book/_sources/doc_params.md

     //  (LoadDefaultFont_WithFontAwesome will load fonts from assets/fonts/
     //  but reverts to the ImGui embedded font if not found) VoidFunction LoadAdditionalFonts = (VoidFunction)ImGuiDefaultSettings::LoadDefaultFont_WithFontAwesomeIcons;
+    // If LoadAdditionalFonts==LoadDefaultFont_WithFontAwesomeIcons, this parameter control
+    // which icon font will be loaded by default.
+    DefaultIconFont defaultIconFont = DefaultIconFont::FontAwesome4;

     // `SetupImGuiConfig`: default=_ImGuiDefaultSettings::SetupDefaultImGuiConfig*.
     //  If needed, change ImGui config via SetupImGuiConfig